johndpope/Deep-Brown/README.md

 # Deep-Brown
-An LSTM to develop a based story generator, who is named as Deep Brown.
+An LSTM based story generator, who is named as Deep Brown.